Gender Artifacts in Visual Datasets: Conclusion

-Difference in model performance is a common measure of fairness in computer vision \cite{buolamwini2018gender,schumann2021step,zemel_fairaware} that necessarily stems from differences in input distributions.
-While we do not claim (nor believe) that the existence of gender artifacts necessarily leads to disparate performance, the \textit{source} of disparate performance lie in gender artifacts and thus are critical to study.
-We go beyond prior works that analyze only the annotated attributes of the dataset to conduct a more comprehensive analysis of gender artifacts in the COCO and OpenImages dataset by studying what a ``gender classifier" learns and relies on to make predictions.
-We do this in order to understand the practicality and feasibility of removing gender artifacts from a dataset as a means of performing bias mitigation.
-We analyze gender artifacts stemming from the person and background by occluding various combinations of the person and background, contextual objects, and color.
-A consistent result throughout the various experiments is that gender is discernible (i.e., classifiable at better than random chance) despite various attempts to manipulate the input image.
-This also points to a general incoherence in the outputs of gender prediction models themselves, as they appear to be relying on any number of spurious correlations.
+Given the importance of datasets in computer vision, works critically examining these datasets provide insight into their limitations and have implications for the many methods evaluated on them.
+We go beyond prior works that analyze only annotated attributes and conduct a more comprehensive analysis of gender artifacts by studying what a ``gender classifier" relies on to make predictions.
+We analyze gender artifacts by occluding various combinations of color, person and background, and contextual objects.
+Gender is consistently discernible despite different manipulations to the input image.
+This analysis highlights the infeasibility of removing gender artifacts as a means for bias mitigation.
+Further, our work points to a general incoherence in the outputs of gender prediction models, as they appear to rely on any number of spurious correlations.

-The permeation of gender artifacts throughout image datasets reveals that it is a futile task to control for all possible differences.
-Thus, the aim for researchers and practictioners should not be to entirely remove these artifacts but rather to critically consider which gender artifacts are permissible and further to propose methods that are robust against these distribution differences.
+The permeation of gender artifacts throughout image datasets reveals it is futile to control for all possible differences.
+The aim for researchers should not be to remove these artifacts, but rather critically consider which gender artifacts are permissible and further to propose methods that are robust to these distribution differences.